Harry Carson: After football

-Health Issues
+Health issues

 Since his retirement, Carson has lived with various physical maladies brought on by injuries incurred during his playing days.
 He was diagnosed with post-concussion syndrome in 1990, and estimates that he had 15 concussions during his long high school, college and professional football career.
 In 1992, he stated: "I don't think as clearly as I used to.
 Nor is my speech, diction, selection of vocabulary is as good as it used to be, and I don't know why."
 In 2001 while he was a broadcaster with the MSG Network he said, "I would mispronounce words and lose my train of thought.
 Things would happen, and at times I'd think I was going crazy."

-Harry Carson authored his second book "Captain for Life" published by St. Martin's Press in 2011.
-In his book he documents his experiences with Post Concussion Syndrome.
+Carson authored his second book "Captain for Life" published by St. Martin's Press in 2011.
+In his book he documents his experiences with post-concussion syndrome.
 He was one of the first former professional athletes to share his own personal first hand experiences years before the long-term effects of concussions and chronic traumatic encephalopathy (CTE), long before the subject became a "hot button" topic.

 While Carson has acknowledged he has "managed" the long term effects of concussions he does not know if he has been affected by chronic traumatic encephalopathy (CTE).
 When asked, Carson is increasingly critical of the NFL and questions whether football should be played, as he believes the hazards of concussions and subconcussive hits are not an understood risk such as physical ailments are.
 He is quoted in this interview as saying of the NFL's $765 million settlement with former players that "the NFL has given everybody 765 million reasons why you don't want to play football."

 In March 2018, Carson joined with former NFL stars Nick Buoniconti and Phil Villapiano to support a parent initiative called Flag Football Under 14, which recommends no tackle football below that age out of a concern for the brain health of the young players.
 He said, "I did not play tackle football until high school, I will not allow my grandson to play until 14, as I believe it is not an appropriate sport for young children."